Acolhuacan (MH501v)

 Glyph or Iconographic Image Description:

-This black-line drawing of the compound glyph for the place name Acolhuacan (“Place of the Acolhua") shows an arm that is meant to suggest "shoulder" (acolli).
+This black-line drawing of the compound Nahuatl hieroglyph for the place name Acolhuacan (“Place of the Acolhua") shows an arm that is meant to suggest a human "shoulder" (acolli), which provides the phonetic start to the name, Acol-.
 Above that is a swirling representation of water (atl) with lines of current and droplets on the little splashes coming off the swirl.
-Aside from the "a" sound provided by the water, the "hua" syllable is not obviously depicted visually, although sometimes a grasping hand, leaves, or a bowl will provide this.
+The water complements the a- in acolli with the phonetic syllable -a-, and underlines that the name starts with A-.
+The -hua- just might be covered phonetically by the presence of the hand (implying possession) at the end of the arm.
 The locative suffix (-can) is definitely not shown visually.

 Description, Credit: